Current Research Studies

 • WHAT IS A CLINICAL TRIAL?

-Clinical trials are conducted in a healthcare setting (a hospital or clinic) and are typically monitored by a trained healthcare professional.
-An Institutional Review Board or IRB approves all clinical trials.
-This is a committee made up of doctors, ethicists, members of the general public and administrators.
+Clinical trials are conducted in a healthcare setting (hospital or clinic) and are monitored by a trained healthcare professional.
+An Institutional Review Board (IRB) is a committee made up of doctors, ethicists, members of the general public, and administrators that approves andmonitors all clinical trials.
 This group is held responsible for agreeing that a trial does not represent an unreasonable risk to patients who are participating.
-Trials are also reviewed by the FDA.
-Your doctor is responsible for your well-being and is the best person to decide whether or not you are eligible to participate in a trial.
+Trials are also reviewed by the U.S. Food and Drug Administration (FDA).
+Your doctor is responsible for your well-being and is the best person to decide whether or not a clinical trial is right for you.

 • WHAT ARE THE BENEFITS OF PARTICIPATING IN A CLINCAL TRIAL?

-In many cases, research studies give patients opportunities to access medications that are not yet available over-the-counter or with a prescription.
+In many cases, research studies give participants opportunities to access medications that are not yet available over-the-counter or with a prescription.

-Often times the information collected during the study can allow your doctor learn more about your specific disease state and how it affects you.
+Often times, the information collected during a study can allow your doctor to learn more about your specific disease state and how it affects you.
 This may help your doctor provide you with better care during and after your study participation.

-There are some cases where clinical trial participants are not treated with new medications, such as during an observational clinical trial; however, many patients who participate in these trials derive satisfaction from knowing they play a part in the effort to reduce the suffering of other people.
+There are some cases where clinical trial participants are not treated with new medications, such as during an observational trial.
+However, many patients who participate in these trials derive satisfaction from knowing they play a role in the effort to reduce the sufferingof other people.

 • ARE THERE ANY RISKS INVOLVED WITH PARTICIPATING IN A CLINICAL TRIAL?

-Medication Safety: Clinical trials are conducted in phases to determine the safety and effectiveness of a product in careful steps that help minimize the risks presented to clinical trial participants.
+Medication Safety: Clinical trials are conducted in phases to determine the safety and effectiveness of a product in careful steps to help minimizethe risks presented to participants.
 To learn more about the different phases of clinical trials, go to https://www.nih.gov/health-information/nih-clinical-research-trials-you/basics#6.

-For more information about the safety of the investigational products tested at our site, speak with one of our Investigators or Clinical Research Coordinators.
+For more information about the safety of the investigational products tested at ADAC Research, PA, speak with one of our Investigators or Clinical Research Coordinators.

-Data Privacy: Because all of your data will be stored using a subject ID number, rather than any of your personal information, the only people who can affiliate your study data with you are our research staff (see our About ADAC Research, PA section) and our site monitors (a site monitor is a representative working for the study sponsor who can review your study data while physically on-site at our Butler Road office, but who cannot leave our site with any of your personal identifying information).
+Data Privacy: If you participate in a clinical trial, all of your data will be stored using a unique subject identification (ID) number.
+Only our research staff at ADAC Research, PA and our site monitors can affiliate your subject ID number with your personal information.
+A site monitor is a representative working for the study sponsor who can review your study data while physically on-site at our Butler Road office, but who cannot leave our site with any of your personal identifying information.

-Time Commitment: Research study visits are often longer and scheduled more frequently than routine doctors’ visits, so they can require more time commitment; however, all assessments completed during these visits are performed at no monetary cost to you.
-In addition, these assessments can help the study doctor better understand your specific symptoms which may help them provide you with better care.
+Time Commitment: Research study visits are often longer and scheduled more frequently than routine doctors’ visits, so they can require more timecommitment.
+However, all assessments completed during these visits are performed at no monetary cost to you and can help the study doctor understand your specific symptoms which may help them provide you with better care.

 • HOW WILL I KNOW IF I AM ELIGIBLE FOR A CLINICAL TRIAL?